fiberseq/Molecular-annotation-spec/README.md

 3. **quality** (u8): Quality score (0-255)
 4. **strand** (char): Strand orientation (`+` or `-`)

+### Molecular Coordinates
+All coordiantes are "molecular coordiantes" meaning:
+- **0-based, half-open intervals** [start, end)
+- Coordinates are in the orientation of the sequenced molecule
+- For reverse-strand alignments, coordinates do not change; they reflect the original molecule orientation

+### Strand Information

+- **`+`**: Annoation is on the forward strand of the sequenced molecule
+- **`-`**: Annotation is on the reverse strand of the sequenced molecule

+### Converting to Reference Coordinates

+Reference coordinates are computed on-the-fly using the BAM alignment (CIGAR string) and are not stored in the `MA:Z` tag. i.e. alignment does not change the `MA` tag.

+## Quality Scores

+Quality scores (0-255) represent confidence in the annotation using the same convention as base modification quality scores.

 ## Common Annotation Types

 ### Standard Fiber-seq Annotations